savingsVPN Rankings · Ireland

 Every value pick here clears the same security bar as the priciest VPNs we recommend:

 • Independently audited no-logs policies.
-Surfshark, PIA, CyberGhost, NordVPN, IPVanish and Proton VPN have all had their no-logs claims checked by third-party firms — PIA’s has even been tested in court.
+PIA, CyberGhost, NordVPN, IPVanish and Proton VPN have all had their no-logs claims checked by third-party firms — PIA’s has even been tested in court.

 • Strong encryption and a kill switch.
 AES-256 or ChaCha20, modern WireGuard-based protocols, and a kill switch that cuts your connection if the tunnel drops so your real IP never leaks.